home-assistant/data.home-assistant/docs/quick_start_core.md

 ---
-title: "Quick Start to Home Assistant Data Science for non-hass.io users"
+title: "Quick Start to Home Assistant Data Science for Home Assistant Core users"
-id: "quick-start-non-hassio"
+id: "quick-start-core"
-sidebar_label: "Introduction"
+sidebar_label: "Getting Started (Core)"
 ---

 In this quick start guide, we're going to show you how to set up and use [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/), a data science environment.
 JupyterLab is the tool of choice for data scientists around the globe.
 Using JupyterLab we will run some reports on your own data.
 All reports are editable so you can quickly start experimenting and exploring more!

 This guide explains the installation and setup of JupyterLab and expects a fresh Ubuntu 18.10 installation.
 However, it should be easy to adapt it for most other platforms.
-In case you are using [Hass.io](https://www.home-assistant.io/getting-started/), please check out the [quick start to Home Assistant Data Science for hass.io users](https://data.home-assistant.io/docs/quick_start_index.html).
+In case you are using [Home Assistant with a supervised installation](https://www.home-assistant.io/getting-started/), please check out the [quick start to Home Assistant Data Science](https://data.home-assistant.io/docs/quick_start_index.html).

 ## Preparing the system